 6) Place the baking dish in a hot oven with a cookie sheet underneath to catch any drips.
 Bake until bubbling, about 40 minutes.
 Broil for a few minutes if necessary to brown.
 If the pie has been in the freezer, thaw for 1-2 days in the fridge before baking.

 Serves six generously.

-Note: This post was originally published by me on Bubblews, and was inspired by an earlier post I wrote for the now defunct Yahoo Voices site.
+This recipe was originally published by me on Bubblews, and was inspired by an earlier article I wrote for the now defunct Yahoo Voices site.

 This article was published on my food blog, 24 Carrot Diet.
 If you are reading this content anywhere else, it has probably been stolen.
 Please report it to me so I can address any copyright infringements.
 Thank you!